Department of Physiology and Functional Genomics

 Ph.D. in Biomedical Sciences:

-Graduate studies leading to a Ph.D. degree are offered through the Interdisciplinary Program (IDP) in Biomedical Sciences at the University of Florida’s College of Medicine.
+Graduate studies leading to a Ph.D. degree are offered through the Graduate Program in Biomedical Sciences at the University of Florida’s College of Medicine.

-- Here is information on the Advanced Concentration in Physiology and Pharmacology.
+- Here is information on the Physiology and Functional Genomics Concentration.

-- For information on how to apply and the admissions process, please see the IDP home page
+- For information on how to apply and the admissions process, please see the Graduate Program in Biomedical Sciences homepage.

 M.S. in Medical Sciences: